webix-hub/docs/data/desktop/editing.md

 ###Text {#text}

-A base editor for text values of datatable and dataview cells, list rows.
-By default is enabled on clicking the needed item;
+A base editor for text values of DataTable and DataView cells, list rows.
+By default it is enabled on clicking the needed item;

 ~~~js
 { id:"title", header:"Film title", editor:"text",